Music Technology (NCFE)

 What can I do with a NCFE award in Music Technology?

 This course would provide an ideal basis for further study in music technology.
-Sharnbrook Academy currently offers a full A level in music technology which would be accessible after successful completion of the NCFE course.
+Sharnbrook Academy currently offers A level music technology which would be accessible after successful completion of the NCFE course.
 The vocational nature of the NCFE would also be useful for individuals wanting to begin a career within the music industry after leaving school.

 For further information see